jarosjan/interview/README.md

     - **Password**: `admin`
 - Grafana is set up to visualize the metrics collected by Prometheus.
 A pre-configured dashboard is automatically included after startup.
+- **Pre-configured Dashboard**: Grafana is set up to visualize the metrics collected by Prometheus.
+    - **IMPORTANT**: A **pre-configured dashboard** is automatically included after startup.
+This dashboard provides critical insights into the application's performance and health, giving you real-time visibility into key metrics.
+      Make sure to explore this dashboard to monitor your application's status effectively.

 ### 5. **PostgreSQL Database**